SPYONG "HLAND" AA Li Battery Test Results

 SPYONG/HLAND on Amazon

-Short & Sweet Findings:
+Short and Sweet Findings:

-1. These batteries are only about half as good as they claim so about 950 mWh not the 1900 mWh they claim. (mWh = milliwatt hour, mAh = milliamp hour)
+1. These batteries are only about half as good as they claim, so about 950 mWh not the 1900 mWh they claim. (mWh = milliwatt hour, mAh = milliamp hour)

 3. These batteries can't be used in a Ham Radio HT because of 2 problems,

-a: same as above in #2, &
+a: Same as above in #2

 Last: As mentioned above in #3:

-In Depth Explanation: - Going back to the beginning...
+In-Depth Explanation: - Going back to the beginning...

-The problem with this type of rating is that it depends on the voltage and normally for batteries the voltage decreases until the battery is considered dead or depleted.
-Using the mAh rating only depends on the amps being used and my CBA (Computer Battery Analyzer) software can set the current (mA) to a constant rate, independent of the voltage,I selected 200 mA for all of these tests.
-And this is why most NiMH and other batteries we buy are rated in mAh and NOT in mWh.
-I admit, I don't know why they decided to use mWh but I can think of two reasons,
+The problem with this type of rating (mWh) is that it depends on the voltage.
+Normally for batteries the voltage decreases until the battery is considered dead or depleted.
+Using the mAh rating only depends on the amps being used, and my CBA (Computer Battery Analyzer) software can set the current (mA) to a constant rate, independent of the voltage.
+I selected 200 mA for all of these tests.
+This is why most NiMH and other batteries we buy are rated in mAh and NOT in mWh.
+I admit, I don't know why they decided to use mWh but I can think of two possibilities,

 2. It is assumed that all the batteries' output voltages are 1.50 V so using mWh is as valid as mA.

-None of the batteries remained at 1.500 Volts but they all maintained a voltage of between the lowest of 1.40 up to the highest at 1.48V with the average coming in at 1.44V.
+None of the batteries remained at 1.50 Volts but they all maintained a voltage of between 1.40V to 1.48V, with most coming in at 1.44V.

 So how do they get a Li battery to be 1.5 Volts?
 They have to use a circuit that cuts the voltage and tries to maintain a voltage of 1.5 V but the circuits obviously vary quite a bit because the 10 cells I have ranged from 1.40 to 1.48 running voltage for the majority of time of the tests and none of them remained at 1.50V for more than a few seconds.